-Start exercising your mindful listening skills by letting your body and your mind indulge with some music and some sounds present around you, like the sound of the TV, the sound of your keyboard when you press those keys (or the sound of the police.
-Whoop whoop, right?).
+Another mindful practice which you can definitely do every day is exercising your mindful listening skills by letting your body and your mind indulge with some music and some sounds present around you, like the sound of the TV, the sound of your keyboard when you press those keys.

 Sounds can physically manifest through your body; it’s what those horror movies do!
 They can be tricky and drive us emotionally engaged.

 Have you tried watching a horror movie without those ominous sound effects?
 No, because that would be boring, right?
-The goal of the movie is to make you feel scared too, and those sounds portray a huge role.
+The goal of the movie is to make you feel scared too, and those sounds have a great impact on your emotional state.

 Hearing something that happens at the moment renders your awareness fully functioning.
-This means that you become conscious of what’s currently happening in the whole picture.
+This means that you become conscious of what’s happening around you.

 Listen to someone’s story

-If you’ve managed to become aware of those sounds, try to add more comprehension and compassion to your listening skill.
+If you’ve managed to become aware by listening to those sounds around you, try to add more comprehension and compassion to your listening skill.
 Talk to someone today and ask how they are.

 They will probably tell you a story, give you a rant, or whatever they feel like sharing.
 Listen to the voice of that person.
 Do they sound mad? stressed? happy? or do you sense worry through their voice?